datacarpentry/image-processing/episodes/05-creating-histograms.md

 {: .language-python}

 We will draw the histogram line for each channel in a different color, and so we create a tuple of the colors to use for the three lines with the

 `colors = ("red", "green", "blue")`

 line of code.
 Then, we limit the range of the x-axis with the `plt.xlim()` function call.

 Next, we use the `for` control structure to iterate through the three channels, plotting an appropriately-colored histogram line for each.
 This may be new Python syntax for you, so we will take a moment to discuss what is happening in the `for` statement.

 The Python built-in `zip()` function takes a series of one or more lists and returns an *iterator* of *tuples*, where the first tuple contains the first element of each of the lists, the second contains the second element of each of the lists, and so on.

 > ## Iterators, tuples, and `zip()`
 >
-> In Python, an *iterator*, or an *iterable object*, is, basically, something
+> In Python, an *iterator*, or an *iterable object*, is
-> that can be iterated over with the `for` control structure.
-A *tuple* is
+> something that can be iterated over with the `for` control structure.
-> a sequence of objects, just like a list.
-However, a tuple cannot be changed,
+> A *tuple* is a sequence of objects, just like a list.
+> However, a tuple cannot be changed,
 > and a tuple is indicated by parentheses instead of square brackets.
-The
-> `zip()` function takes one or more iterable objects, and returns an iterator
+> The `zip()` function takes one or more iterable objects,
-> of tuples consisting of the corresponding ordinal objects from each
+> and returns an iterator of tuples consisting of
+> the corresponding ordinal objects from each parameter.
-> parameter.
 >
 > For example, consider this small Python program:
 >